logar16/ScavengerWorldUnity/README.md

 1. To start training, run `mlagents-learn.exe configs\TrainingZones\FoodCollectionPoca.yml --run-id=FoodGatherExp1`
 1. Go back to the Unity Editor and hit the `play` button in the middle of the top screen.
 1. To monitor training metrics, on another terminal window and run `tensorboard --logdir results`
+1. Open the address `localhost:6006` in your browser to see the tensorboard dashboard.

 ## TODOs